mitchellmunderwood/Team-Generator-CLI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ### Description

 This node CLI tool generates HTML pages for your software team.
 From the CLI, input your team member's information and this tool will generate an html with individual cards for each member.
+See the video tutorial ***[here](https://sassypigeon.github.io/Team_Generator_CLI/)***.

 ### Table of Contents
 - [**Description**](#Description)